Vijayag04/vijayag04/README.md

 - ⚡ Fun fact: ...
 -->
 ### About Me
 I'm a aspiring Data Scientist interested in finding insights in information from a variety of places.
 I have recently graduated from Flatiron School's Data Science Program.
 Experience in data acquisition and data modeling, statistical analysis, machine learning, deep learning, NLP and Pyhton.
 With a background in mathematics, I bring strong analytical skills, close attention to detail, and a significant ability to work in team environments.
+I enjoy gardening, cooking, hiking and listening to music.

 ### Blog
 https://gvijayared.medium.com/